 - On Thursday the 15th December 2016 (18:15, Asia and the Pacific Regional Group Meeting room Sunrise Building, Second Floor), organized by UNDP India.
 Dr Daniela Diz will share her experiences on successful governance models in mainstreaming coastal and marine biodiversity conservation into production sectors.

 - On Friday 16th December (13:15, Contact Group 9 Meeting Room, Universal building, main floor), Dr Daniela Diz and Prof Morgera will run the side-event “Mainstreaming biodiversity in the fisheries sector: the role of the SDGs and of ecosystem services for poverty alleviation”, where they will share the latest findings of the research project MARINE BENEFITS, and in particular with regard to the interface between Sustainable Development Goals, marine ecosystem services to alleviate poverty, and fair and equitable sharing of benefits arising from sustainable fisheries with small-scale fishing communities.

 Prof Elisa Morgera is the Director of the new LLM in Global Environmental Law and Governance, which aims to equip students with the knowledge and skills necessary to critically understand the interactions of a multitude of continuously sub-specialising, complex and multi-layered regimes of international, EU, regional, national and sub-national environmental law, including the customary laws of indigenous peoples and local communities.

-Prof Morgera and Dr Diz also contribute to the teaching of the LLM in International Law and Sustainable Development and the LLM Climate Change Law and Policy.
+Prof Morgera and Dr Diz also contribute to the teaching of the LLM in International Law and Sustainable Development and the LLM Climate & Energy Law.